 December 23, 2011

-Preventing Sexual Child Abuse
+Advice for Preventing Sexual Child Abuse

 Child sexual abuse is a major concern for parents, policymakers and law enforcement.
 However, Elizabeth J. Letourneau, PhD, associate professor in the Department of Mental Health at the Johns Hopkins Bloomberg School ofPublic Health., says more emphasis and resources should be focused on preventing sexual harm of children from occurring in the first place.